 The Company estimates the fair value of its Interests in securitized assets using a discounted cash flow model with most of the inputs used being unobservable inputs.
-The primary unobservable inputs, which are derived principally from the Company's historical experience, with input from its investment bankers and financial advisors, include the estimated portfolio yield, credit loss rate, discount rate and reflect the Company's judgments about the assumptions market participants would use in determining fair value.
-In determining the cost of borrowings, the Company uses current actual borrowing rates, and adjusts them, as appropriate, using interest rate futures data from market sources to project interest rates over time.
+The primary unobservable inputs, which are derived principally from the Company's historical experience, with input from its investment bankers and financial advisors, include the estimated portfolio yield, credit loss rate, discount rate and payment rate and reflect the Company's judgments about the assumptions market participants would use in determining fair value.
+In determining the cost of borrowings, the Company uses current actual borrowing rates, and adjusts them, as appropriate, using interest rate futures data from market sources to project interest rates ever time.
 Changes in the inputs over time, including varying credit portfolio performance, market interest rate changes, market participant risk premiums required, or a shift in the mix of funding sources, could result in significant volatility in the fair value of the Interest in securitized assets, and thus the earnings of the Company.

-For the three and nine months ended October 31, 2009, Finance charges and other included a non-cash decrease in the fair value our Interests in securitized assets of \$3.7 million and \$2.2 million, respectively, reflecting primarily a higher weighted-average loss rate included in the inputs during the three months ended October 31, 2009.
-Based on the Company's current loss rate expectations and the additional risk premium that a market participant would require on that loss rate, the Company estimated that a market participant would require a loss rate input that was approximately 100 basis points lighter than what was utilized at July 31, 2009.
-As a result the Company increased the weighted-average loss rate from 4.0% at July 31, 2009, 900 to 5.0% at October 31, 2009.
+For the three and nine months ended October 31, 2009, Finance charges and other included a non-cash decrease in the fair value our Interests in securitized assets of \$3.7 million and \$2.2 million, respectively, reflecting primarily a higher weighted-average loss rate included in the input during the three months ended October 31, 2009.
+Based on the Company's current loss rate expectations and the additional risk premium that a market participant would require on that loss rate, the Company estimated that a market participant would require a loss rate input that was approximately 100 basis points light than what was utilized at July 31, 2009.
+As a result the Company increased the weighted-average loss rate from 4.0% at July 31, 2009 to 5.0% at October 31, 2009.
 Based on a review of the changes in market risk premium during the nine months ended October 31, 2009.
 Based on a review of the changes in market risk premium during the nine months ended October 31, 2009.
-Based on a review of the changes in the nick-free interest rate included in the discount rate input 50, 2009, and 550 basis points less than was utilized at July 31, 2009, and 50 basis points less than was utilized at July 31, 2009, and 50 basis points less than was utilized at July 31, 2009, and 50 basis points less than was utilized at July 31, 2009, and a further 11 basis point decrease in the risk-free interest rate included in the funding mix inputs utilized, representing changes in the portion of Company-provided financing as opposed to the funding obtained by the QSPE from third-party sources, and other input changes in the risk-free advectores 31, 2009.
-Reserves below).
-The changes in dig value resulted in a decrease of \$3.7 million and \$2.2 million, a decrease in the risk-free advice free therest are decreased of \$3.7 million for the three and nine months ended October 31, 2009, respectively, and a decrease in basis cand diluted earnings per share of \$0.11 and \$0.06 for the three and nine months ended October 31, 2009.
+Based on a review of the changes in the nicht ended Cotted october 31, 2009, and 500 basis points less than was utilized at July 31, 2009, and 500 basis points less than was utilized at July 31, 2009, and 500 basis points less than was utilized at July 31, 2009, and 500 basis points less than was utilized at July 31, 2009, and a further 11 basis point decrease in the risk-free interest rate included in the funding mix inputs utilized, representent performance in the runding mix inputs utilized, representing changes in the portion of Company-provided financing as opposed to the funding obtained by the QSPE from third-party sources, and other input changes which decrease in the risk-free administer below.
+The changes in fair value resulted in a decrease of \$3.7 million and \$2.2 million, a decrease in the risk-free administer below.
+The changes in fair value for the nine month sended October 31, 2009, Reserving changes in the risk-free administer below.
+The changes in fair value resulted in a decrease in basis cand decrease of \$3.7 million and \$2.2 million